Guaranteed lower eigenvalue bounds for Steklov operators using conforming finite element methods: Introduction

-The Steklov eigenvalue problem is one of the important eigenvalue problems about differential operators; see \cite{BS,BRS,JLTL} for a systematic introduction of background and applications.
-Below is a short review of the numerical approaches to the eigenvalues of Steklov eigenvalue problems. \cite{BO,CCMM,LLZ,LST} discuss the qualitative error estimation by conforming FEM for Steklov eigenvalue problems, based on which \cite{BZY,LYang,Xie} study more efficient algorithms such as two-grid and multilevel methods to solve Steklov eigenvalue problems. \cite{AP} and \cite{DA} discuss the a posteriori error estimates with conforming FEM and nonconforming Crouzeix-Raviart FEM, respectively.
-Especially, in \cite{LLX,YLL}, the asymptotical lower bounds for Steklov eigenvalue problems are discussed along with nonconforming finite elements such as Crouzeix-Raviart finite element.
-Meanwhile, in \cite{YXLiu}, Liu's method is utilized to obtain the explicit lower bounds of eigenvalues for Steklov eigenvalue problems by using the Crouzeix-Raviart finite element.
+The Steklov eigenvalue problem is one of the important eigenvalue problems for differential operators; see \cite{BS,BRS,JLTL} for a systematic introduction of background and applications.
+Below is a short review of the numerical approaches to the eigenvalues of Steklov eigenvalue problems.
+The qualitative error estimation by conforming FEM for Steklov eigenvalue problems are discussed in \cite{BO,CCMM,LLZ,LST}, based on which \cite{BZY,LYang,Xie} study more efficient algorithms such as two-grid and multilevel methods to solve Steklov eigenvalue problems.
+The {\em a posteriori} error estimates with conforming FEM and nonconforming Crouzeix-Raviart FEM are discussed in \cite{AP} and \cite{DA}, respectively.
+Especially, in \cite{LLX,YLL}, the asymptotic lower bounds for Steklov eigenvalue problems are discussed along with nonconforming finite elements.
+In \cite{YXLiu}, explicit lower bounds for the Steklov eigenvalues are obtained by using the Crouzeix-Raviart finite element along with an extension of the lower bound theorem of \cite{Liu}.

-In this paper, we adopt the hypercircle method with conforming finite element to get guaranteed lower bounds of eigenvalues for Steklov eigenvalue problems.
-In Theorem \ref{2333}, we obtain lower bound for the $k$-th eigenvalue $\lambda_k$ as follows.

-Here, $\lambda_{k,h}$ is the approximate eigenvalue from conforming FEM and $M_h$ is a computable quantity that tends to zero as mesh is refined.
-The efficiency of our proposed method is compared with the one in \cite{YXLiu} through numerical results.
+This paper considers the explicit eigenvalue bounds for the Steklov differential operator by using conforming FEMs.
+Since the positive semi-definite bilinear form $b(\cdot, \cdot)$ appears in the eigenvalue problem formulation $a(u,v)=\lambda b(u,v)$, we follow the theorem proposed in \cite{YXLiu} to handle the kernel space induced by $b(\cdot, \cdot)$.
+In \cite{YXLiu}, the following lower eigenvalue bound is proposed:

+Here, $\lambda_{k, h}$'s are the non-infinity approximate eigenvalues obtained through the Galerkin method and $M_h$ is the quantity for the Galerkin projection error estimation.
+Different from the approach of \cite{YXLiu}, which utilized the nonconforming Crouzeix--Raviart FEM, this paper estimates $\lambda_{k,h}$ and $M_h$ by using the $H^1$-conforming FEM along with an explicit {\em a priori } error estimation for the projection operator.
+Since the Neumann boundary condition is involved in the boundary value problem and the {\em a priori} error estimation has to deal with the worst case of the solution regularity, the obtained estimation of $M_h$ has the convergence rate as $O(h^{1/2})$; see detailed discussion in Remark \ref{remark:discussion_convergence_rate}.
+The efficiency of proposed lower eigenvalue bounds is compared with the one of \cite{YXLiu} through numerical results.
+Since the conforming FEM is used in solving the eigenvalue problem, the approximate eigenvalue $\lambda_{k,h}$ gives upper bound of $\lambda_{k}$ directly.

+The rest of the paper is organized as follows.
+In section 2, we discuss the basic knowledge of the objective eigenvalue problem, its conforming linear finite element approximation and the lower eigenvalue bound theorem.
+In section 3, we show the details of the utilization of Hypercircle method in obtaining the explicit {\em a priori} error estimation, e.g., the value of $M_h$.
+In section 4, numerical results are shown to verify the theorem's results.
+We draw a conclusion in the last section.